-Restaurant style, not the stuff resembling peanut butter you find in You're supposed to broil the eggplant like Gyros: on a stick over a fire, a fire, while carving off the charred layers as it goes.
+Restaurant style, not the stuff resembling peanut butter you find in You're supposed to broil the eggplant like Gyros: cook it on a stick over a fire, while carving off the charred layers as it goes.
 My version comes close: carbon-y goodness.
 And if you make it from scratch, you can also do garlic overkill and destroy any vampires downwind.